 The Six Guiding Principles

-The General Data Protection Regulation 2016 establishes six enforceable principles and St Winifred’s as a registered Data Controller under the Act, will comply with these principles below:
+The General Data Protection Regulation 2016 establishes six enforceable principles and St Winifred’s school as a registered Data Controller under the GDPR, will comply with these principles below:

 - Personal data shall be processed lawfully, fairly and in transparently in relation to the data subject.

 - Personal data shall be collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.

 - Personal data shall be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.

 - Personal data shall be accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay.

 - Personal data shall be kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.

 - Personal data shall be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.

 The GDPR creates a single framework for access to personal information about living individuals held in both paper and electronic form.